-This happened to me a few moves back: the movers, who were moving our things to another country, arrived and began their assessment of our goods, deciding what to load first into the truck and to see if everything was properly packed.
-Turns out, they refused to move certain items unless we wrapped them to ensure they weren't damaged during the move.
+Has this happened to you?: The movers, who are moving your things to another country or state, arrived and began their assessment of your goods, deciding what to load first into the truck and to see if everything was properly packed.
+Turns out, they may refuse to move certain items unless you wrap them to ensure they won't be damaged during the move.

 Awkward items are those pieces that don't fit into a box, that can't be wrapped in a blanket, yet they might get lost if packed into the truck on their own.
 Things like table or desk legs, shelves or curtain rods.
 It's a good idea to put loose pieces together using plastic wrap.
 Not only will it keep items from becoming lost and damaged, but you'll save the item's surface by using plastic and not tape to hold them together.
 Makes them easier to move, too.

-Shrink wrapping toys, in particular stuffed animals, dolls and anything else that's difficult to pack into boxes can be wrapped.
+Shrink wrap toys, in particular, stuffed animals, dolls and anything else that's difficult to pack into boxes can be wrapped.
 Large toys, awkward toys and things that might get lost otherwise should all be wrapped.

 Things You Can't Wrap and Won't Fit in a Box

 Anything you can't pack in a box or protect with blankets and that might get scratched during the move, should be shrink-wrapped.
-Things like bulletin boards, large picture frames, desk fans, etc...
-Anything you're concerned about and value, yet can't be properly packed, could probably use a bit of plastic wrap.
+Things like bulletin boards, large picture frames, and desk fans should be shrink wrapped.
+Anything you're concerned about and that has value, yet can't be properly packed, could probably use a bit of plastic wrap.

 It's common sense, really.
 If you value it, protect it.